hyperledger/aries-rfcs/concepts/0003-protocols/template.md

 ### "Roles" under "Tutorial"

->See [this note](parties-roles-participants.md) for definitions of the terms "party", "role", and "participant".
+>See [this note](roles-participants-etc.md) for definitions of the terms "role", "participant", and "party".

 The "Roles" subsection comes next in a protocol RFC.
 It gives a formal name to each role in the protocol, says who and how many can play each role, and